 Lan Tuazon lives and works in Chicago where she is an Assistant Professor of Sculpture at the School of Art Institute in Chicago.
 Lan Tuazon has exhibited internationally at the Neue Galerie in the Imperial Palace of Austria, Bucharest Biennale 4, the WKV Kunstverein in Germany and the Lowry Museum in London.
 Solo exhibitions of her work includes Brooklyn Museum and Storefront of Art and Architecture in New York, Youngworld, Inc in Detroit, Julius Caesar in Chicago and the Visual Arts Center in Texas.
 She was awarded artist in residence and fellowships at the Akademie Schloss Solitude, Headlands Art Center, and Civitella Ranieri in Italy and Hyde Park Art Center in Chicago.
 Group shows of her work have been exhibited (inter)nationally including 8th Floor Rubin Foundation, Artist Space, Redcat Gallery, Canada Gallery, Sculpture Center, Apex Art, Exit Art, WKV Kunstverein and Künstlerhaus in Stuttgart, Germany, Shiva Gallery, Essex Flowers, Momenta Art and the Hyde Park Art Center.
 Bachelor Arts, Cooper Union, 1999.
 M.F.A.
 Yale University, 2002.
 Whitney Independent Study, 2003.

-2018 In the Land of Real Shadows, University of Teas in Austin, TX.
+2018 In the Land of Real Shadows, the University of Texas in Austin, TX.

 2017 False Fruits, Essex Gallery, New York, NY.